deNBI/bibigrid_clum/readme.md

     chdir: "/vol/spool"  # Change to the directory where your workflow resides
 ```

-And let's execute our role:
+And let's execute our role, but first we need to remove everything we have done manually (for simplicity we will not uninstall java):

 ```sh
 sudo rm -r /vol/spool/* # in order to reset